bwarelabs/solana-syncer/README.md

 1. **Bigtable Emulator**:
     - A local emulator for Google Bigtable, allowing developers to simulate Bigtable's environment without incurring costs.
 It is used during development to test interactions with Bigtable locally.

-2. **HashBase Container**:
+2. **HBase Container**:
-    - A local setup of HashBase, part of the Hadoop ecosystem, where data is imported from Tencent Cloud Object Storage for querying and analysis.
+    - A local setup of HBase, part of the Hadoop ecosystem, where data is imported from Tencent Cloud Object Storage for querying and analysis.

-3. **Solana Bigtable HashBase Adapter**:
+3. **Solana Bigtable HBase Adapter**:
     - Acts as an intermediary interface, mimicking Google Bigtable’s API.
-This allows the Solana node to interact with HashBase as if it were Google Bigtable, enabling seamless data operations without modifying the node's logic.
+This allows the Solana node to interact with HBase as if it were Google Bigtable, enabling seamless data operations without modifying the node's logic.

 4. **Solana Lite RPC**:
-    - A lightweight RPC server used to query data from HashBase, providing a simplified interface for accessing the blockchain data stored in HashBase.
+    - A lightweight RPC server used to query data from HBase, providing a simplified interface for accessing the blockchain data stored in HBase.

 5. **Validator**:
     - A Solana test validator running locally.
 This component is crucial for simulating a Solana environment during testing, ensuring that the entire setup behaves as expected.

 6. **Docker and Docker Compose**:
     - The entire system is containerized using Docker, with Docker Compose orchestrating the deployment and interaction between these services.
-Depending on the use case (e.g., using the Bigtable emulator or the HashBase adapter), configuration changes such as uncommenting specific lines in the Docker Compose file and adjusting environment variables are necessary.
+Depending on the use case (e.g., using the Bigtable emulator or the HBase adapter), configuration changes such as uncommenting specific lines in the Docker Compose file and adjusting environment variables are necessary.

 ### Usage Considerations
 When setting up the Syncer, users must decide whether to operate in ArchiveSync or LiveSync mode, depending on whether they are dealing with historical or real-time data.
-Additionally, depending on the development or production environment, users may need to enable the Bigtable emulator or configure the Solana node to interact with the Solana Bigtable HashBase Adapter.
+Additionally, depending on the development or production environment, users may need to enable the Bigtable emulator or configure the Solana node to interact with the Solana Bigtable HBase Adapter.
 Check `docker-compose.yml` for the necessary configurations.

 ### Configuration